Beer in New Zealand: 21st century

 In recent years, pale and amber lager, the largest alcoholic drinks sector in terms of volume sales, have been on a downward trend as a result of a declining demand for standard and economy products.
 Conversely, ale production in New Zealand is primarily undertaken by small independent breweries and brewpubs, the Shakespeare Brewery in Auckland city being the first opened in 1986 for the 'craft' or 'premium' sector of the beer market.

-In 2010, this 'craft/premium' sector grew by 11%, to around 8% of the total beer market.
-This has been in a declining beer market, where availability of beer has dropped 7% by volume in the two previous years.
+The craft beer market in New Zealand is varied and progressive, with a full range of ale and lager styles of beer being brewed.
+In 2010, this 'craft/premium' sector grew by 11%.
+This was in a declining beer market, where availability of beer had dropped 7% by volume in the two previous years.
 With a growth rate of 25% per year, craft beer and microbreweries were blamed for a 15 million litre drop in alcohol sales overall in 2012, with Kiwis opting for higher-priced premium beers over cheaper brands.
-The craft beer market in New Zealand is varied and progressive, with a full range of ale and lager styles of beer being brewed.
-New Zealand is fortunate in that it lies in the ideal latitude for barley and hops cultivation.
-A breeding programme had developed new hop varieties unique to New Zealand, many of these new hops have become mainstays in New Zealand craft beer.

-Given the small market and relative high number of breweries, many breweries have spare capacity.
-A recent trend has seen the rise of contract brewing, where a brewing company contracts to use space in existing breweries to bring the beer to the market.
+Given the small market and relatively high number of breweries, many breweries had spare capacity.
+One trend was the rise of contract brewing, where a brewing company contracts to use space in existing breweries to bring the beer to the market.
 Examples of contract brewers include Epic Brewing Company, Funk Estate and Yeastie Boys.

-Over 2011 and 2012, New Zealand faced a shortage of hops, which affected several brewers countrywide.
-The shortage was primarily caused by a hop shortage in North America.
-Brewers Guild president Ralph Bungard noted that Americans were scrambling to get their hands on Kiwi hops as they were becoming more trendy in the American micro-brew market.
-One specialty brewery, Tuatara Brewery had just commenced production of an American Pale Ale—when the American hop shortage arose, they then created an Aotearoa Pale Ale, with New Zealand hops.
+The craft beer market reached a high in 2018, but since the COVID pandemic, sales of craft beers have declined.
+During 2024 several craft breweries went into liquidation as consumers' tastes changed and those struggling with the cost of living switched to cheaper beers.
+As of January 2025, there were around 200 craft breweries in New Zealand, with two-thirds being in the North Island.
+In 2025, the brewing industry was worth $3.3 billion annually to New Zealand's economy, with craft beer accounting for almost 20% of the value of the total beer market, or 13.5% by volume.

+New Zealanders are drinking less overall than previously.
+Beer consumption fell by 4.4% in the year ending December 2023, the largest decrease since 2012, but the amount of zero- and low-alcohol beer consumed increased by 750% between 2019 and 2023.